 2. Pay yourself first

 When our salary comes in each month most of us will take care of the bills first.
-After that we will make our way through the month basing our spending decisions on how much we have left in our account.
-Once we get to the end of the month we may then save anything left over.
-If you really want to build your savings you must get into the habit of paying yourself first.
-When you receive your salary put a realistic amount aside into your savings account.
-Next take care of the household bills.
-Finally you can make your way through the month deciding what to spend based on what’s left in your account.
-If you are torn about buying something, you are much more likely to buy it if there is extra cash in your account.
-Make yourself a little poorer each month and you will be a lot better off in the future.
+After that we will will usually make our way through the month basing our spending decisions on how much we have left in our account.
+Once we get to the end of the month we may then save what’s left over (or treat ourselves).
+If you really want to build your savings you need to make a habit of paying yourself first.
+When you receive your salary put a realistic amount aside into your savings account before you do anything else.
+Next take care of the household bills etc. Once that’s taken care of the rest is yours to do as you please with.
+If it feels like you have nothing left then it will challenge you to be more creative.
+How can you make more?
+Where can you cut back?
+Making yourself “poorer” in the short term will make you much better off in the long run.

 4. Have a clear-out

 How much of the stuff in your house do you use or need?
-I recently moved out and I had boxes and boxes of stuff I didn’t need.
-Spend a day clearing out your house and there is money to be made.
-Be ruthless (unless it’s very sentimental you won’t miss it when it’s gone) and sort into two piles: eBay and boot sale.
+I recently moved out and I had boxes and boxes of things I didn’t need.
+Some of the stuff I threw and the rest I sold and I can honestly say that I don’t miss one thing that I got rid off.
+Unless it’s sentimental you will forget all about it very quickly, so be ruthless.
+Clear your house out and make some money in the process.
 Items that you originally paid good money for may have a decent resell value on eBay (designer clothes, collectibles, electrical goods).
 Anything that you don’t sell on eBay pack up and take to a car boot sale.